polatengin/amsterdam/README.md

 ## Jenkins

-[Jenkins](https://jenkins.io/) is one of the most popular open-source _DevOps_ tools and it has been widely adopted by many development projects as leading _CI engine_.
+[Jenkins](https://jenkins.io/) is one of the most popular open-source _DevOps_ tools and it has been widely adopted by many development projects as a leading _CI engine_.

-_Jenkins Documentation_ can be found on [Jenkins User Documentation](https://jenkins.io/doc/) page.
+_Jenkins Documentation_ can be found on the [Jenkins User Documentation](https://jenkins.io/doc/) page.

 ## Fun Facts about Jenkins